 “You are going to love this place” he said with a smile.

 Love it I did…

-A treehouse all to ourselves!
+An eco-friendly treehouse all to ourselves!

 Beautiful hand-made Haitian crafts in a corner nook, and trees bursting up through the floor-boards.
 Outside it was pitch black, but I could just make out the rope bridge to the treehouse room.
 We didn’t even know it was a hotel or hostel or whatever you want to call it, but now we were in a place of fantasy in the mountains of Haiti and the whole place was to ourselves.